ellaal1/ellaal1/README.md

 😄 Pronouns: She/Her

 ⚡ Fun fact: I'm not just a tech enthusiast.
-Let's share stories and find common ground beyond the world of coding!
+Let's share stories and find common ground beyond the world of coding!!